stevelr/secret-keeper/keepers/cloudkms/README.md

 ```

 With default parameters, this will encrypt the file using the
+LZ4XChaCha20-Poly1305 compressing cipher,
-LZ4XChaCha20-Poly1305 compressing cipher using a newly-generated 256-bit
+using a newly-generated 256-bit key,
-key, encrypt that key with my_keyring/my_key on Google CloudKMS, and
+encrypt that key with `my_keyring/my_key` on Google CloudKMS, and
 store the encrypted key in the header of FILE.ENC.